cs-si-ucr/CS14-Spring15/docs/lab_week_01.md

 Introducing templates!
 ---------------------
-The solution for this problem are function-templates and class-templates which in a way generate this "copy-and-paste" code for you.
+The solution for this problem is function-templates and class-templates which in a way generate this "copy-and-paste" code for you.

 In fact, you've already been using templates all-along.
 The standard library container, vector, which makes dynamic arrays easy to use is